stuartathompson/node-archieml-boilerplate/README.md

 ### 3. Run the app
 You can choose to run the app from a web server using Express or from the terminal itself (perhaps useful for testing).

+- Note: You must set the Google Doc ["Share" settings](https://support.google.com/docs/answer/2494886?hl=en) to "anyone on the internet."

 #### A) Using Express
 1. `node express.js`
 2. Go to `localhost:3000/YOUR_DOCUMENT_KEY_HERE`